Education, health and care (EHC) plans - unhappy with our decision?

-We are committed to involving you closely in the process of assessing your child or young person, and then if appropriate, during the writing and agreement of an Education, Health and Care (EHC) Plan, so you can raise issues that you have at any point in this process.
-If you disagree with a decision about an assessment for an EHC Plan, or the contents of the EHC Plan itself, there are a number of ways in which these could be resolved.
+We are committed to involving you closely in the process of assessing your child or young person, and then if appropriate, during the writing and agreement of an education, health and care (EHC) plan, so you can raise issues that you have at any point in this process.
+If you disagree with a decision about an assessment for an EHC Plan, or the contents of the EHC Plan itself, there are several ways in which these could be resolved.

 Wherever possible, we and our health partners - will try and resolve issues or areas of disagreement.
 This will be done by meeting and talking with those involved in supporting children and young people with special education needs and disabilities.

 Sometimes it is not possible to reach a resolution to disagreements about a child or young person’s EHC Plan and an impartial third party can help through mediation or disagreement resolution.

 Mediation applies to disagreements that are a result of decisions made by local authorities.
 It involves a trained, independent third party who will help to resolve the issue by talking to, or meeting, parties involved.

 It is a requirement that mediation needs to be considered before an appeal can be lodged with the Special Educational Needs and Disability Tribunal.
 Agreement to attend a mediation meeting is not compulsory but parents and young people must have considered whether it may be possible to resolve a disagreement by doing so.
 A certificate will be required to indicate that such consideration has been given.
 This certificate will be issued by the provider of the mediation service.